 2 Corinthians 12:20 - But sometimes among God's people there are strifes, jealousy, wrath, factions, etc.

-Again, we know there should be love among Christians, but as in families, sometimes the greatest hatred occurs where there ought to be the greatest love.
+Again, we know Christians should love one another; but as in families, sometimes the greatest hatred occurs where there ought to be the greatest love.

 C. We Should Love Our Neighbors, Including Strangers and Needy People.